PetitPrinc3/Asterix/AC-Center/README.md

 git clone https://github.com/G4vr0ch3/PyWAVA
 ```

-> :warning: PyWAVA's location on the machine needs to be specified to ASTERIX.
+> :bangbang: PyWAVA's location on the machine needs to be specified to ASTERIX.
 For every release, you can find PyWAVA's installation location in the release notes.
 If you decide to install it somewhere else, you will need to edit ASTERIX's source accordingly.

 Then in a CMD Prompt in PyWAVA's folder, run ```python setup.py```.